 Headphones

 No one around you wants to hear your music, games, or movies.
 There is only so much of Baby Shark that I can truly handle!
-Lol Headphones are a must for the plane ride, and the parks are really loud.
-If you want your little one to just try to relax and watch a movie, they may need headphones to hear.
+Lol Headphones are a must for the plane ride, both the plane ride and the parks are loud.
+If you want your little one to try to relax and watch a movie, they may need headphones to hear.

 Mini First Aid Kit and Band-Aids

-We always keep a small first aid kit in our backpack with some Band-Aids and pain relievers.
-You never know when you are going to have shoes rubbing on the backs or your heels or a child scrape a knee.
-Though Disney does have a great First Aid area, it’s usually all the way to the front of the park and of course you are at the back of the park when the accident happens.
+We keep a small first aid kit in our backpack with Band-Aids and pain relievers.
+You never know when you are going to have shoes rubbing on your heels or a child scrape a knee.
+Disney does have a great First Aid area, it’s usually all the way to the front of the park and of course, you are at the back of the park when accidents happen!

-We’ve only had to use ours a couple of times through the years for blister and one smashed toe.
+We’ve only had to use ours a couple of times through the years for blisters and one smashed toe.

 Travel Hand Sanitizer

 We never leave home without it!
 Remember, you are traveling to a place that is essentially like a large daycare for kids and adults.
-You will want to snack while waiting in line.
-Be sure to sanitize really quick before you stick your hands in the bag of jerky!
+The kids will most likely snack while waiting in the queue lines.
+Be sure to have them sanitize really quick before sticking their hands in the cookies!

 Sunscreen

-You will see guests walking around everywhere just burned to a crisp.
-Save your skin and do yourself a favor, start your day with sunblock and meet it again for lunch.
-If you purchase from Disney, you can expect to pay $12.00+ for 1 bottle.
+You will see guests walking around burned to a crisp.
+Start your day with LOTS of sunblock and meet it again for lunch.
+Make sure to cover your babies from head to toe in sunblock and light cool clothing.
+If you purchase sunblock from Disney, you can expect to pay $12.00+ for 1 bottle, and its usually only 35 SPF.

 Toddler Leash

 I know it sounds bad calling these a toddler leash, but these things are amazing.
-We saw serval toddlers with them on, and these little tykes would have been halfway across the park before mom could blink if they weren’t wearing one.
-Believe me when I tell you these are amazing, and no one is going to judge you for having one on your kid.
-Safety is key.
+We saw serval toddlers with them on and these little tykes would have been halfway across the park before mom could blink if they weren’t wearing one.
+Believe me when I tell you, no one is going to judge you for having a leash backpack for your child.
+Safety is key!

 If you are planning on using an Uber, Taxi, Shuttle, or car rental, you may want to think about a car seat/booster seat that can be easily removed and folded for easy transportation.
 These are some great options for toddlers.
-Unfortunately, with babies, you don’t have any smaller options than just a normal car seat.
+Unfortunately, with babies, you don’t have any smaller options other than their normal car seat.

 These highchairs are all able to hook to a table.
 They are super easy to use and fold up flat making them easy to store in your luggage and underneath the stroller.